CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Ash/_index.md

   - PhD Students
 ---

-Miss.
-Yile XING received her B.Eng degree in 2021 from Sun Yat-sen University (SYSU).
-She is now a Ph.D. student in the Department of Electrical Engineering, the City University of Hong Kong under the supervision of Prof. Ray C. C. Cheung.
+Mr. Junshen SHI(Ash) received his B.Eng. degree in Computer Science from Nanjing University of Science and Technology in 2023.
+He also holds an M.Sc. in Multimedia Information Technology from City University of Hong Kong, where he is currently pursuing a Ph.D. in the Department of Electrical Engineering.